nosas/blog/toonvision/classification/article.md

     <figcaption>4 unique Cog suits and their respective colors</figcaption>
 </figure>

-Cogs are the main antagonists of ToonTown online.
+Cogs are the main antagonists of ToonTown Online.
 They are corporate robots that are trying to take over ToonTown and convert it into a corporate dystopia.

-There are 4 Cog suits, each with a unique color: Bossbot (brown), Lawbot (blue), Cashbot (green), and Sellbot (maroon).
+There are 4 Cog suits, each with a unique color:

+- Bossbot (brown)
+- Lawbot (blue)
+- Cashbot (green)
+- and Sellbot (maroon)

 Each suit in the corporate ladder contains 8 Cogs for a total of 32 unique Cogs.

 While most Cogs can be found in the streets, the two highest-tiered Cogs of each suit can be found only in Cog buildings.
 We'll only acquire data about Cogs in the streets for this model.
 We can leverage Cog invasions to find building-specific Cogs in the streets.